+My therapist will email to me a link to our virtual platform, to include recommended browsers.
 The likelihood of service disruption during a session can be minimized.
-I understand that if I ensure that: (1) my device and software are up to date; (2) a dependable service provider is in place; (3) a strong Wi-

-Fi connection is available (based on location and freedom from heavy bandwidth usage from other devices during the session); and (4) the recommended browser is being used, I can reduce the chances of service interruption.
+I understand that if I ensure that: (1) my device and software are up to date; (2) a dependable service provider is in place; (3) a strong Wi-Fi connection is available (based on location and freedom from heavy bandwidth usage from other devices during the session); and (4) the recommended browser is being used, I can reduce the chances of service interruption.
 My therapist will work with me to resolve any issues that might arise.
 If a disruption were to occur and immediate restoration of the video platform service were not possible, we would complete the session by telephone (so long as my insurance plan continues to support teletherapy through telephonic connection).
 I understand that if I were to experience frequent service disruption, I would need to review my equipment, network and Wi-Fi status for possible problems.

-In the case of a clinical emergency, the protocol is the same as when therapy is by direct in-person services.
+In the case of a clinical emergency between sessions, the protocol is the same as when therapy is by direct in-person services.
 I understand that I should dial 911 or go to the nearest hospital emergency department for assistance in an emergency.
-In an emotional crisis, Dr. Nicholson can be reached through the text/cell number she provides during our initial appointment setup.
-I understand that I can use the office telephone system 757-873-3401 for routine matters that do not require immediate attention, but that the private text/cell number given at the outset of therapy, is to be used for emergency contact and scheduling changes or requests.
+Although Dr. Nicholson cannot provide emergency services, she can be reached through the text/cell number she provides during our initial appointment arrangements, if I am having an emotional crisis.
+I understand that the private text/cell number given before our initial therapy session, is the only number to be used if I am in an emotional crisis and feel the need to have contact with her.
+That text/cell number is also to be used for scheduling changes or requests.
+The advertised office telephone system at 757-873-3401 is only used for inquiries from the general public and can also be utilized by my clients for routine matters that do not required immediate attention, if desired.

 The laws and professional standards that apply to direct, in-person psychotherapy services also apply to teletherapy services.
 It is the responsibility of the therapist to maintain a quiet space that supports privacy, when in session with a client.
 During teletherapy services, the client must also take responsibility to secure a private space during the sessions.
-Clients are also encouraged to secure any written notes regarding the private information they shared during teletherapy sessions, as another way to support the confidentiality of their therapeutic work.
+Clients are additionally encouraged to secure any written notes regarding the private information they shared during teletherapy sessions, as another way to support the confidentiality of their therapeutic work.

-My therapist and I will regularly reassess the appropriateness of continuing to deliver services to me through the use of the technologies we have agreed upon, and will discuss options to our plan, if indicated in the future.
+My therapist and I will reassess as needed the appropriateness of continuing to deliver services to me through the use of the technologies we have agreed upon, and will discuss options to our plan, if indicated in the future.